mroberts1/BOOTSTRA.386/manual/index.md

 Orion says "You look around."

-Grace interrups, "My eyes are closed Orion!"
+Grace interrupts, "My eyes are closed Orion!"

 Orion pauses, almost offended, and speaks slower "you look around with your eyes closed, somehow, with your imagination."

-She responds "ok, sorry.
+She responds "OK, sorry.
 I am looking around."

 Orion whispers "you focus your eyes on the calendar in the center, it is turned to March 15, 1988.
 I had you look at it when you walked in, you know what this looks like.
 Your gaze relaxes as you peer at the rest of your office and look up from your calendar.
 You turn your chair slightly.
 You are in front of a computer.
 It is a computer of the future, of 1988.
 One that we have never seen.
 What do you see?"